Change Your Passport Name in the UK: The Complete 2026 Guide

 When you do need to replace your passport

-- Your appearance has changed significantly and you can no longer be recognised from the photo in your current passport.
+- Your appearance, if you can no longer be recognised from your passport photo (for example after significant surgery).

-If you are renewing anyway — for example because it is about to expire — you can combine the renewal with a name change in a single application.
-This is almost always more efficient than paying for two separate applications.
+If you are renewing anyway — for example because it is about to expire — you can combine the renewal with a name change in a single application, which is more efficient than paying for two separate ones.

 Name change after marriage or civil partnership